Master of Science in Data Architecture and Management

 • Engineering Big Data Systems

-The MS-DAM program offers a multitude of courses in data engineering in addition to supplementary courses that are required to deliver the data results in a meaningful way to management.
+The MS in Data Architecture and Management program offers a multitude of courses in data engineering in addition to supplementary courses that are required to deliver the data results in a meaningful way to management.
 We plan to cover data management, advanced data management, data warehousing and business intelligence, column data bases, data science engineering, and big-data engineering.
 On the software engineering side, we offer advanced big-data programming using the powerful Scala language and a course on advanced data science as well as cloud computing.
 Multi-thread concurrent computing is also offered as it is important for synchronizing a huge set of servers working in parallel to do large scale analytics to make things run faster by 100’s fold increase in speed.
 Due to the high-level mathematical operations required to make these programs run, only software engineers have the capacity to work in these complicated areas.
 Only they can make the necessary mathematical algorithms execute quickly enough to get the finest results.

 The need for data engineers spans all domains—business intelligence, data warehousing, and master data management of enterprises, as well as for cloud, Big Data, and data science applications.
 Your ability to perform complex aggregations for a variety and vast array of data will also be applicable in any industry you choose to work, from healthcare to e-commerce.

 The MS programs’ student learning outcome is the ability to use basic engineering concepts flexibly in a variety of contexts.

 Over 15 graduate certificates are available to provide students the opportunity to develop a specialization in an area of their choice.
 Certificates can be taken in addition to or in combination with a master’s degree, or provide a pathway to a master’s degree in Northeastern’s College of Engineering.
 Master’s programs can also be combined with a Gordon Engineering Leadership certificate.
 Students should consult with their faculty advisor regarding these options.